-An exciting, interdisciplinary subject, childhood studies at Bristol focusing on policy and the rights of children and young people, exploring contemporary debates within a national and international context.
+An exciting, interdisciplinary subject, childhood studies at Bristol focuses on policy and the rights of children and young people, exploring contemporary debates within a national and international context.

 Why study Childhood Studies at Bristol?

-Our Childhood Studies degrees provide an in-depth understanding of the needs of children and young people from birth to 19 years of age within a framework of children's rights and the political, economic and social environments in which they grow up.
+Our childhood studies degrees provide an in-depth understanding of the needs of children and young people, from birth to 19 years old, within a framework of children's rights and their political, economic and social environments.

-These courses will provide you with a holistic understanding of children, childhood and adolescence, combining elements of education, psychology, law, social work and social policy.
-Topics of study include children's rights, development, learning, play, identity, safeguarding, mental health and diversity, among others.
+These courses provide you with a holistic understanding of children, childhood and adolescence, combining elements of education, psychology, law, social work and social policy.
+Topics of study include children's rights, development, learning, play, identity, safeguarding, mental health and diversity.

-Childhood Studies is located within the School for Policy Studies, bringing together the academic excellence and policy expertise of staff from a range of related disciplines.
+Childhood studies is located within the School for Policy Studies, bringing together the academic excellence and policy expertise of staff from a range of disciplines.